A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Summary and Future Outlook

 \item Our full sample is consistent with the local relation between \oiii{} luminosity and star formation rate for dwarf galaxies from \citet{delooze2014}.
 This is in agreement with other high-redshift \oiii{}-detected galaxies in the literature \citep[e.g.,][]{harikane2020,zavala2024_alma,algera2025_oiii,witstok2025}.

 \item The \oiii{} line profile of UNCOVER-10646 is best fit by the combination of a broad + narrow Gaussian, hinting at the presence of an ionized outflow.
 While additional observations are needed to confirm and spatially resolve the outflow, the current data suggest a high mass outflow rate of $\dot{M}_\mathrm{out} = 128_{-46}^{+80}\,M_\odot\,\mathrm{yr}^{-1}$, which exceeds the SFR of UNCOVER-10646 by a factor $\eta = 2.9_{-1.0}^{+1.8}$.
-This is consistent with recent work on high-redshift ionized outflows traced through \oiiiopt{} by \citet{carniani2024_outflow}, as well as with predictions from the FIRE-2 simulations \citep{pandya2021} and ASTRAEUS semi-analytical model \citep{ucci2023}.
+However, given the unresolved nature of the current data, this value could plausibly be larger if the outflow is particularly compact.
+Taken at face value, the inferred mass loading factor matches or exceeds that of recent observations and theoretical predictions of high-redshift ionized outflows \citep[e.g.,][]{pandya2021,ucci2023,carniani2024_outflow}.

 \item While no dust continuum emission is confidently detected in our sample, UNCOVER-10646 shows an intriguing $\sim2\sigma$ feature in imaging tapered to $>1.0''$ that could hint at an extended dust reservoir, possibly the result of its (dusty) outflow.
 This interpretation is consistent with predictions from the attenuation-free model \citep[e.g.,][]{ferrara2023,ferrara2024,ferrara2025}, but requires additional observations to verify.